-The Research, Condition, and Disease Categorization Process
+About Research, Condition, and Disease Categorization

 To see a list of categories the NIH currently reports on its website, please go to Categorical Spending Page